holland11/boat_datasatore_csc462_project/scripts/swarm/readme.txt

 then running
 docker stack deploy -c docker-compose.yml cluster on the initial (manager) node should spread the containers out amongst all the worker nodes

+To add a new service to the swarm that isn't part of the initial docker-compose file that gets run with docker stack deploy, use the following command: docker service create --network <swarm_network_name> --name <service_name> <image> <commands>
+ex. docker service create --network cluster_default --name temp_mong mongo --port 27017

+If you omit the network, or you get the network name wrong, your new service won't be able to access the original swarm services by their hostnames (ex. s0rs0, mongos0, etc.) docker network ls # to see the networks docker network inspect <network_id> # to see which containers are currently on this network

+Troubleshooting:

+docker service ps --no-trunc {serviceName}  # see why a service is crashing docker service ls docker service logs <service id>
+docker logs <container_id>